 The ‘Cudas played at 75,000 capacity Legion Field in July 1995.
 Their opening day crowd of 31,185 would be welcomed by plenty of CFL teams right now.

-They were a high scoring competitive team coached by Run & Shoot Offence adherent Jack Pardee led on field by experienced CFL quarterback Matt Dunigan.
+They were a high scoring competitive team coached by Run & Shoot Offence adherent Jack Pardee and led on field by experienced CFL quarterback Matt Dunigan.

 Crowds remained healthy right up until college season, where like with Memphis those attendances collapsed.
 By October an announced crowd of just 6,317 showed up for the tilt with Shreveport.

 The only reasons that Birmingham are this high is that they played in the first neutral site game featuring US teams, had a relatively successful season, and the city of Birmingham gets points for repeatedly trying non NFL football despite how big college football is in the area.

 If that seems completely arbitrary reasoning to you, it’s because it is.
 See above where I said this was my list.
 If you disagree, put your own list out there – I’d certainly enjoy reading it.